Member of Parliament Speaks About

 The needs of disabled children and their families represent the beginning of my journey to this House.

 At the age of 14, I began doing voluntary work for Outreach, a voluntary organization that still serves my constituents by supporting children with learning disabilities on school holiday play schemes.
 I then started to support adults with learning disabilities on a leisure integration programme.
 That became my passion and my career choice.
-At the age of 19, I set up and ran a small voluntary organisation, Contact, a community care group offering children and adults leisure opportunities as well as providing respite to families.
+At the age of 19, I set up and ran a small voluntary organization, Contact, a community care group offering children and adults leisure opportunities as well as providing respite to families.
 Contact still offers support to adults and their families in my constituency.

 Through that work, I learned much about myself, but more importantly I learned so much about the realities faced by disabled people of all ages and their families and carers.
 That taught me the values that are the foundations of my political beliefs, and it makes me proud to have the opportunity in Government to influence, and sometimes shape, change in that regard.
-I and my ministerial colleagues are strongly committed to policies such as “in Control”, direct payments and individual budgets, which will transfer power and control in the delivery and shaping of services from organisations to those who use services and their families.
+I and my ministerial colleagues are strongly committed to policies such as “in Control”, direct payments and individual budgets, which will transfer power and control in the delivery and shaping of services from organizations to those who use services and their families.

 So what are the values to which I refer?
 Every disabled child is an individual with distinct needs, emotions and potential.
 Every disabled child has a fundamental right to be included as part of their community and our society.
 I get angry when I hear some politicians and commentators deride inclusion as having failed and as being simply about political correctness, and when they talk only of those parents seeking special or segregated education, and when they talk about disabled children in a patronising, demeaning way.